TanStack/store/docs/framework/angular/quick-start.md

 id: quick-start
 ---

-The basic angular app example to get started with the Tanstack angular-store.
+The basic angular app example to get started with the TanStack angular-store.

 **app.component.ts**
 ```angular-ts